 population of native Brook Trout.

-Worked with MA Fisheries and Wildlife to install water flow gauges on the Nissitissit River and Gulf
+Worked with MA Division of Ecological Restoration to install water flow gauges on the Nissitissit River and Gulf

 Brook.
 Water withdrawal from our streams remains a major environmental issue for Massachusetts, and these